Luyaochen1/glabapp_deploy/README.md

 https://docs.docker.com/desktop/install/linux-install/

-In the rest part of this documentation, we will assument that user alreay have the sudo right to run the docker commnad.
+In the rest part of this documentation, we will assume that the user already has the sudo right to run the docker command.

 ### Docker network

-This documents assums the three containers we listed above is running on the same docker network and IP address was assigned dynamaciily.
+This document assums the three containers we listed above is running on the same docker network and IP address was assigned dynamically.
 For a production deployment, the fixed internal IP address of redis is recommended.
 Please refer to the Docker network instruction about how to set up the fixed IP address of the container.

 The Flask will use port 8080 for its Nginx application.
-In our sample, the port will be mapped to poert 7605 of the server.
+In the sample, the port will be mapped to port 7605 of the server.

 The Celery will use port 5555 for its monitoring program.
-In our sample, the port will be mapped to poert 7606 of the server.
+In the sample, the port will be mapped to port 7606 of the server.

 The Redis will use port 7379 for its database access.
-This port is not accessable from external.
+This port is not accessible from external.

-Also, we assumene the firewall will allow the user to access the port 7605 and 7606 we assigned.
-Please check witt IT for the firewall rules.
+Also, we assume the firewall will allow the user to access port 7605 and 7606 we assigned.
+Please check with IT for the firewall rules.

-## Create Docker conainers
+## Create Docker containers

 ### clone source code from Github

 ```
-cd  ~  # any folder that user has the full access
+cd  ~  # any folder the user has the full access
 git clone https://github.com/Luyaochen1/glabapp_deploy.git
 ```